New ACC/AHA Hypertrophic Cardiomyopathy Guideline Encourages Shared Decision-Making

 As a complement to the ACC/AHA Guideline Optimization effort, a new tool on ACC.org was launched to help users more easily search within guidelines.
 The new search tool can be found at ACC.org/Guidelines.

-Clinical Topics: Arrhythmias and Clinical EP, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Sports and Exercise Cardiology, Implantable Devices, Genetic Arrhythmic Conditions, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Interventions and Imaging, Interventions and Structural Heart Disease, Angiography, Echocardiography/Ultrasound, Magnetic Resonance Imaging, Nuclear Imaging, Sports and Exercise and ECG and Stress Testing, Sports and Exercise and Imaging
+Clinical Topics: Arrhythmias and Clinical EP, Cardiovascular Care Team, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Sports and Exercise Cardiology, Valvular Heart Disease, Implantable Devices, Genetic Arrhythmic Conditions, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Interventions and Imaging, Interventions and Structural Heart Disease, Angiography, Echocardiography/Ultrasound, Magnetic Resonance Imaging, Nuclear Imaging, Sports and Exercise and ECG and Stress Testing, Sports and Exercise and Imaging

 Keywords: Ablation Techniques, Arrhythmias, Cardiac, Electrocardiography, Ambulatory, Atrial Fibrillation, Cardiac Imaging Techniques, Magnetic Resonance Imaging, Cardiovascular Surgical Procedures, Cardiomyopathies, Drug Therapy, Echocardiography, Exercise Test, Medical History Taking, Family, Genetic Diseases, Inborn, Genetics, Hemodynamics, Cardiomyopathy, Hypertrophic, Cardiomyopathy, Hypertrophic, Familial, Diagnostic Imaging, Defibrillators, Implantable, Angiography, Coronary Angiography, Pregnancy, Risk Assessment, Decision Making, Sports, Death, Sudden, Cardiac